chrisdews/lswebhomework3/README.md

 ```

-My name is: Janise
+My name is: Chris

-I like to: do archery
+I like to: Play Football

 I'm learning: web dev